2026 MCAT Test Dates and Score Release Dates

 What Are the 10-Day, 30-Day, and 60-Day Deadlines?

-30-59 days before your exam: It costs $100 to change the date or the testing center, and your cancellation refund is $170.
+30-59 days before your exam: Changing the date or testing center costs $110, and your cancellation refund is $175.

-10-29 days before your exam: It costs $200 to change the date or the testing center, and you will not receive a refund of any kind.
+10-29 days before your exam: Changing the date or testing center costs $210, and you will not receive a refund.

 The 10-day deadline represents the final opportunity to schedule your test, change your test date, or change your testing center.
 It’s also the last day you can edit your registration information.
 You cannot make any changes less than 10 days before the exam, and all deadlines are at 11:59 pm local test center time on the day of the deadline.